atfortes/SymbolicReasoningBenchLLM/README.md

         └── <Your code>
 ```

 Please exclude large data files in the PR as they take up too much space.
-Instead, describe the method to acquire the data in your `README.md` and optionally provide a small generation example.
+Instead, describe the method to acquire the data in your `README.md` and optionally provide a small generation snippet (`example.json`).
 See the `coin-flip` and `last-letter-concatenation` subdirectories for an example.

 ### Task Description (README.md)
 Please include the following sections in your README to help its better use: